-I hadn't intended my small dust collector for use with a thickness planer, but since then, I've ended up always using it when I use my thickness planer.
+When I built this dust collector in 2012, I hadn't intended to use it with my thickness planer.
+It's not quite powerful enough to always keep up, but it's better than having the shavings on the floor and dust in the air.
 I like using the small dust collector because the hose fits right on my planer and the 5-gallon buckets are easy to empty.
 But one time recently, after planing some wide maple, I noticed there wasn't pulling much air anymore.

 Those really wide shavings, especially from maple, have a tendency to get stuck at the end of the slot in the Thien-baffle cyclone.
 The slot then fills up all the way around, and then the cyclone itself starts to fill with shavings, and then everything just passes right through to the filter.